Start a rewarding career as a Nordea graduate

 Apply to the programme

-Recruitment for the 2014 programme starts in September 2013 in Norway and - depending on the specific business area - during October, December and January in Denmark, Finland and Sweden.
+Recruitment for the 2014 programme starts in September 2013 in Norway and - depending on the specific business area - during late fall and January, February in Denmark, Finland and Sweden.
 During this period, job ads are continuously posted on the job pages.

 We recommend that you start a subscription for upcoming graduate positions to make sure that you get an e-mail as soon as a position is posted.